 Image synthesis for an optical system

-In this example, we will create a test video for an optical sensor by combining a number of images of a visual target that we have synthesised.
-The motion model will be specified in the form of a dynamic model Engee, and we will do all the processing in a script.
+In this example, we will create a test video for an optical sensor by combining a number of synthesized images of a visual target.
+The motion model will be set in the form of an Engee dynamic model, and we will perform all the processing in a script.

-Synthetic images are needed to debug models of optical systems.
-In this demonstration, we synthesise such an image for a motion model defined using graphical blocks in the file aero_vibration.engee.
+Synthetic images are needed to debug optical system models.
+In this demo, we synthesize such an image for a motion model defined using graphic blocks in a file. aero_vibration.engee.

-The image will consist of a target on a moving background, and the observation point will be subject to random vibration.
-The pattern of motion of the observation point will be given by the model aero_vibration, attached to the example.
-In addition, the image will be blurred using a Gaussian filter (as a scattering function of the point).
+The image will consist of a target set against a moving background, and the observation point will be subject to random vibration.
+The pattern of movement of the observation point will be set by the model. aero_vibration attached to the example.
+In addition, the image will be blurred using a Gaussian filter (as a dot scattering function).

 Pkg.add( ["Interpolations"] )